LinusAndersen/Universe/README.md

 Working for now:
+  - gravity
+  - movement
+  - planets
+  - collisions
+  - camera follow
+  - you can delete Planets
-  - basic things like gravity, movement, planets, collisions, camera follow, size is displayed
+  - name and mass is displayed
+  - colorcollision
 Bugs you should be aware of:
   - try to have the canvas in the top left corner of your browser
   - the 3 text inputs have to be filled before spawning a planet